grannycart/by-sound-alone/content/FAQ.md

 ## Can you tell me more about the "world" this story takes place in?
 No. If I wanted to tell stories about the endless give and take of global powers, I would have been a journalist.
 The characters in the story don't care too much about politics on the surface and neither should you.
 In recent decades, the study of history has turned away from looking at the machinations of nation-states and instead focuses on peoples and processes.
 I like to think this story has a similar relationship to the world it exists in.

+## I love this submarine world you created and I want to spend more time there!
+Will there be a sequel?
+I have extensive notes for a second book, but I need time to write it.
+If you really want more right now, I've been working on an in-world [short story](./untitled-submarine-short-story) (about 13k words) set on the _Prospect_ with the same characters.

 ## "Cinematic," you say?